 So now we’ve not only blasted everything that flies without our permission, we’re bombing the living bejesus out of Russians on the ground throughout a theatre of operations that quite possibly extends well beyond Ukraine’s borders and into sovereign Russian territory, all of it conducted from NATO airbases in places like Poland, Romania, and Germany, which facilities are therefore fair game and prone to counter-attack.
 We’re into a real war.

 That’s the optimistic scenario, and it’s already a right bloody mess, but now comes the really ugly part, when the relentless pressure to make a difference will almost certainly propel us much farther still down the road to armageddon.
 Let’s suppose we’ve established our no-fly zone, and run all the profoundly escalatory risks described above, yet managed, so far, to avoid the end of the world.
 So now the Russians aren’t flying – so what?
 It’s at that point that we realize that we haven’t really accomplished anything decisive, and won’t, either, not until we take the next step and start doing something about all those rocket launchers and artillery tubes that continue, unmolested, to rain death and destruction down upon all those pitifully suffering Ukrainian towns and cities.
 At that point, with the Russians no doubt launching long range ballistic missile strikes against NATO facilities, we might just as well go all in, right?
 In fact, if the Russians also respond by really hammering at urban areas in the same way they did in Grozny, and our planes are flying overhead doing nothing, we’ll feel compelled to grab the next rung on the ladder, won’t we?
-And as long as we’re going all in, there’d be no sense in limiting our strikes to the business end of the problem; we’d want to take out the vulnerable elements of the logistics train, all those long lines of trucks, without which the supply dries up and the Russians have no shells or rockets to fire, however many guns and launchers they manage to hide behind buildings or under forest cover, where our aircraft can’t get at them.
+And as long as we’re going all in, there’d be no sense in limiting our strikes to the business end of the problem; we’d want to take out the vulnerable elements of the logistics train, all those trains, and those long lines of trucks, without which the supply dries up and the Russians have no shells or rockets to fire, however many guns and launchers they manage to hide behind buildings or under forest cover, where our aircraft can’t get at them.
 In fact, hitting the supply train won’t just stop the artillery, it’ll paralyze their entire army, and isn’t that the idea, really?
 And what if their tanks break out of the deadlock and start moving again?
 Surely, we’ll hit them too, there being no further point to restraint.